 |Tor Full Nodes||

-Be aware that this is a list of all nodes, not just exit nodes.
+This list is of all Tor nodes.
+Be aware that this list is not just exit nodes.

 Create your Target Lists